coleifer/sweepea/docs/api.rst

         Returns the first column of the first row, or raise a ``DoesNotExist`` if no rows were returned.
 Useful for retrieving the value of a query that performed an aggregation, like a ``COUNT()`` or ``SUM()``.

+.. py:class:: DictCursorWrapper

+    A subclass of :py:class:`CursorWrapper` that yields result rows as dictionaries.

+.. py:class:: NamedTupleCursorWrapper

+    A subclass of :py:class:`CursorWrapper` that yields result rows as named tuples.

+.. py:class:: ObjectCursorWrapper(cursor, constructor)

+    A subclass of :py:class:`CursorWrapper` that accepts a constructor and for each result tuple, will call the constructor with the row and yield the return value.

+    :param constructor: A callable which accepts a row of data and returns an arbitrary object.

+.. py:class:: Database(database[, pragmas=None[, journal_mode=None[, rank_functions=False[, regex_function=True[, hash_functions=False[, **kwargs]]]]]])

+    Wrapper for managing SQLite database connections.
+Handles connections in a thread-safe manner and provides Pythonic APIs for managing transactions, executing queries, and introspecting database internals.

+    :param database: The filename of the SQLite database, or the string ``':memory:'`` for an in-memory database.
+To defer the initialization of the database, you can also specify ``None``.
+    :param pragmas: A list of 2-tuples describing the pragma key and value to be applied when a connection is opened.
+    :param journal_mode: Journaling mode to use with SQLite database.
+    :param bool rank_functions: Whether to register user-defined functions for scoring search results.
+For use with full-text-search extension.
+    :param bool regex_function: Whether to register a user-defined function to provide support for the ``REGEXP`` operator.
+    :param bool hash_functions: Whether to register cryptographic hash functions.
+    :param kwargs: Arbitrary keyword arguments passed to the ``sqlite3`` connection constructor.

+    .. py:method:: init(database, **connect_kwargs)

+        This method is used to initialize a deferred database.
+A database is said to be deferred when it is instantiated with the database file as ``None``.
+Reasons you might do this are to declare the database in one place, and actually assign it to a given file elsewhere in the code (e.g. for running tests).

+        :param database: The filename of the SQLite database, or the string ``':memory:'`` for an in-memory database.
+        :param connect_kwargs: Arbitrary keyword arguments passed to the ``sqlite3`` connection constructor.

+    .. py:method:: connect([reuse_if_open=False])

+        Open a connection to the SQLite database.
+If a connection already exists for the current thread, an ``OperationalError`` will be raised.
+        Alternatively, you can specify ``reuse_if_open`` to suppress the error in the event a connection is already open.

+        :param bool reuse_if_open: If a connection already exists, re-use it rather than raising an exception.
+        :raises OperationalError:
+        :rtype bool:
+        :returns: Boolean value indicating whether a connection was opened.
+            Will always be ``True`` unless ``reuse_if_open`` was specified and a connection already existed.

+    .. py:method:: close()

+        Close the current thread's connection.
+If no connection is currently open, no exception will be raised.

+        :rtype bool:
+        :returns: Boolean indicating whether a connection was closed.

+    .. py:method:: aggregate([name=None])

+        Decorator for declaring and registering a user-defined aggregate function.